Why We Exist

 Jenn Kim, though originally from South Korea, has lived most of her life in LA and Vancouver.
 Korean focus on holistic remedies and the west coast’s inclination towards natural health greatly influenced her own health experiences.
 While her doctor prescribed her “the pill” for menstrual challenges, it never quite appealed to her.
 So, when Britt introduced her to seed syncing, her periods became more regular and her persistent hormonal acne completely disappeared.

-The pair partnered to create a subscription-based service that helps women use natural food products to support their periods, starting with the commercialization of the seed syncing practice.
+Wanting to make seed syncing more accessible and convenient, the friends partnered to create a subscription-based service for natural food products, starting with the commercialization of the seed syncing practice.

 Now, Food Period creates various natural food products for different needs, and also provides free resources and learning materials for people everywhere.

 There are extremely limited resources available when it comes to regulating menstrual cycles and their symptoms.
 Doctors often prescribe the birth control pill for any period-related problem— from irregular cycles to hormonal acne.
 In fact, the pill is so widely prescribed that about 60% of users take it for non-contraceptive purposes.